 Day 1: Arrival in Israel

 Flight to Tel Aviv.
 Our friendly, English-speaking tour guide will meet us at the airport.
 Transfer to our comfortable hotel on the Israeli coast.

 Flight to Tel Aviv.
 Our friendly, English-speaking tour guide will meet us at the airport.
 Transfer to our comfortable hotel on the Israeli coast.

-We will make our way towards Safed, one of the 4 holy cities in Israel.
+We make our way to the port city of Haifa to see the fascinating hanging Bahá‘í Gardens – quite rightly also a UNESCO World Heritage Site.
+In Acre we will stroll through the picturesque old town (UNESCO Word Heritage Site).
+We will marvel at the old crusader harbour and also the hall of the legendary Templar order which is concealed below ground (admission included).
+The trip continues onwards to Safed, one of the 4 holy cities in Israel.
 We will walk through the narrow alleyways past both the noteworthy synagogues.
-In Acre we’ll stroll through the picturesque old town (UNESCO Word Heritage site).
-We will marvel at the old crusader harbour and also the hall of the legendary Templar order which is concealed below ground (admission included).
-The trip continues onwards to the port of Haifa and the fascinating Baha’i Gardens – quite rightly also a UNESCO World Heritage site.
 The next 2 nights in Galilee.